basham/swit-workshop-a11y/slides.md

 Notes:
 Instead of investing more time in a design tool, I suggest you spend more time in a text editor.
 Text is easy to change.
 A text document scales well.
 You can collaboratively edit a text document, using something like Google Docs.
 Non-designers and those outside of your team will be more likely to contribute.

 Annotations in a wireframe is a glorified image.
 This means you're already putting up barriers when trying to get early feedback from a non-sighted user.
-But a document is something that anyone can use.
+But a text document is something that anyone can use.

 Similar to mobile-first design and responsive design, there's a design subfield concerning this topic, called content-first design.